LilaGuill/news/README.md

 To request data from API that requires API key, it's a good idea to execute your call method from a server.

-Netlify provide a easy way to execute server-side code without having to run a dedicated server thanks to the lambda functions.
+Netlify provides an easy way to execute server-side code without having to run a dedicated server thanks to the lambda functions.
 These functions are stored in the functions file in the project.

 For more informations about the lamba functions : https://docs.netlify.com/functions/overview/